cblanke2/AftermathBlameAssigner/README.md

     * Install the script by running → `cd /opt && sudo git clone https://github.com/cblanke2/AftermathBlameAssigner.git`
     * Update the script by running →  `cd /opt/AftermathBlameAssigner && sudo git pull`
 * Set the script to run at reboot
-    * Install and enable the systemd service file _(If you're running a Linux distro with systemd, use this)_
+    * Install and enable the systemd service file _(This will work on any Linux distro with systemd)_
         * `sudo cp ./aftermath_blame_assigner.service /etc/systemd/system/ && sudo chmod 664 /etc/systemd/system/aftermath_blame_assigner.service && sudo systemctl daemon-reload && sudo systemctl enable aftermath_blame_assigner.service`
-    * Or add an entry into crontab to run the script on reboot _(If your distro doesn't have systemd, or you're running a non-Linux Unix-like OS, use this)_
+    * Or add an entry into crontab to run the script on reboot _(This will work on most any UNIX-like OS, but not CentOS)_
         * Run → `sudo crontab -e`
         * Add this to the end of the file →  `@reboot /usr/bin/python3 /opt/AftermathBlameAssigner/aftermath_blame_assigner.py & `
 * Change any of the script’s variables